Tokat Museum

 Archaeology Hall

-· A Roman bronze sculpture group depicting Apollo, Poseidon, Nike, and other deities
+• A Roman-period bronze sculpture group, including figures of Apollo, Poseidon, Nike, and sacred animals associated with deities

 Ethnography Hall